-The Interested Person may provide information and answer questions but shall not participate in the deliberation or determination regarding whether a conflict exists.
+The Interested Person may provide information and answer questions but shall not participate in the deliberation or determination regarding whether a conflict of interest exists.

 Section 4.2 Interested Person Participation.
 An Interested Person may be present to provide information requested by the Board or committee but shall not participate in discussion, deliberation, or voting regarding the matter after providing such information.